 I often give plants that I have started from cuttings as gifts.
 To brighten these up I use a water pic from the florist with one or 2 blossoms from my yard to add a bit of color.
-I stick the pic into the soil, and make a bow that matches in color or compliments the flowers or the pot and voila!
-This would be at least $20 at a flower shop!

 Some great tips for making hanging baskets and starting plants from cuttings.